hexchat/documentation/appearance.rst

 Theme Manager
 -------------

 We distribute themes as :file:`.hct` files.
-These are just simply ZIP archives that you can extract manually and install into your `config folder <settings.html#config-files>`_.
+These are just simply ZIP archives that you can *extract* manually into your `config folder <settings.html#config-files>`_ with HexChat closed.
 Some themes can be found `here <http://dl.hexchat.net/themes/>`_.

 On unix for example you can extract these with this command while HexChat is closed: